Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 Make sure you have installed the following packages :

 ```bash
   sudo apt-get install python3-pip # will install pip3 package
   pip install -e "git+https://github.com/Panduza/panduza-py.git@main#egg=panduza&subdirectory=client" # will install python client of panduza
 ```
 Python is already installed on ubuntu distribution, you won't have to re-install it.

-As mentionned in the beggining, panduza is the conbinations of different blocs, the client, the platform, the MQTT brocker and the configuration of the Raspberry PI PICO.
-We will explain each part of the chaine.
+As mentioned in the beggining, Panduza is the combination of different blocs, the client, the platform, the MQTT brocker and the configuration of the Raspberry PI PICO.
+We will explain each part of the chain.

 # Configuration of the Raspberry PI PICO